NikosDev/Laravel/readme.md

 <details>
   <summary><b> Find Text </b></summary>

-  Search for messages based on text.Searches the subject or the body of messages.
+  Searches the subject or the body of messages.
   ----

 * **URL**